 MS: "We're going to be explosive with the addition of Julio.
 Again, I think you're going to do what your talent allows you to do and what your players allow you to do and I think everybody can make their own observations in terms of that.
 We're going to be a team that is still going to be a physical football team and I think that is one of the traits that has been through and through in the three years that we have been here."

-On the anticipated reaction from Julio Jones on the addition of Jones:
+On the anticipated reaction from Roddy White on the addition of Jones:

 TD: "We really felt that Roddy is such an accomplished football player and a through and through Pro Bowl football player.
 Our feelings were that he would take it as another step towards helping his offense and our offense be better and more prolific.
 That was our approach to this.
 I really believe that Roddy wants to be successful and I feel as if this move with Julio will benefit Roddy a great deal as well."